Chrudim: Economy

 There are no major industrial companies in Chrudim.
-A middle-sized company based in the town is BASF Stavební hmoty Česká republika, part of the BASF conglomerate producing building materials.
+A middle-sized company based in the town is BASF Stavební hmoty Česká republika, part of the BASF conglomerate that produces building materials.
 The largest employer with its headquarters in Chrudim is Arriva autobusy a.s. with more than 1,000 employees, focused on urban and suburban passenger transport.

 Transport

 The town is situated at the crossroads of two main roads: the I/17 (connecting Čáslav with the D35 motorway) and the I/37 (connecting Hradec Králové and Pardubice with Žďár nad Sázavou the D1 motorway).

 Chrudim is located on the railway lines Pardubice–Havlíčkův Brod and Chrudim–Moravany.
 There are four train stations in the town's territory: Chrudim, Chrudim město, Chrudim zastávka and Medlešice.

 In the western part of Chrudim is the Chrudim Airfield.
 It is a public national airport operated by Aeroklub Chrudim, hosting recreational activities and training programs.
 It was established in 1937 as a military airfield of the Czechoslovak Air Force until capture by the German Army, which converted it into a Luftwaffe fighter base.
 From 1945 until the 1990s, it remained in-use as a communications and radio training base.